-Child-care workers without a college degree will have to give up their profession in Washington DC.
+Child-care workers without a college education will have to give up their profession in Washington DC.

-Regulations that were meant to go into effect in 2020, applying to all daycare centers and some home-based child-care businesses, were challenged by two child-care workers and a parent, but federal judges ruled for the district this week.
+Regulations that were meant to go into effect in 2020, applying to all daycare centers and some home-based child-care businesses, were challenged by two child-care workers and a parent, but a federal court ruled for the district this week.
 Reason has the story.

 The two workers, Altagracia Sanchez and Dale Sorcher, have 49 years of child-care experience between them.
 Both have Bachelor’s degrees — but not in early-childhood education, making them ineligible under DC’s new rules.